 help others become informed about Wikipedia

 The reason this is important is that a search of the Internet for almost any subject presents a Wikipedia article as first or nearly first choice.
-Citizens, and especially children, will often learn about a subject from Wikipedia first, and that means they may be taught by special interests groups.
+Citizens, and especially children, will often learn about a subject from Wikipedia first, and that means they may learn from a small group of editors pushing their particular view of the subject.

 Treatment of Subjects